Quitlox/dotfiles/home/private_dot_config/exact_nvim/DOCS.md

 I should make a plugin to help create tasks/debug configurations in Neovim.

 I should make a generic "run under cursor function" task runs tests, or e.g. rest.nvim

+Oil changes should update neotree
+Autoinstall black for python
+Reinsert hlslens
+Replace textobjects with mini? (check for python)